Here’s How Instacart Platform is Doing Grocery Businesses More Harm than Good

 However, this isn’t just a slow and painful race to the bottom.
 In the last episode of Digital Grocer, Sylvain and Mark dissect recent trends that are negatively impacting retailers’ faith in grocery eCommerce.
 The sub $100 basket size that had migrated to eCommerce due to the pandemic, has now migrated back to in-store.
 With that shift, regional grocers are becoming inclined towards pausing their eCommerce investments to focus on control.
 However, national chains and industry giants will continue to push omnichannel, which is exactly where the growth potential lies – combining in-store and online experiences.

 With budget-conscious consumers naturally gravitating towards lower-cost online services, grocers need to find ways to offer these services profitably and remain competitive.
-Grocers can take advantage of more efficient pick and pack practices.
-Retailers can also use tiered pricing models and variable fee structures to offset the cost to serve and still provide a compelling omnichannel experience to customers.
+Grocers can take advantage of more efficient pick-and-pack practices.
+Retailers can also use tiered pricing models and variable fee structures to offset the cost of service while still providing a compelling omnichannel experience to customers.

 At Mercatus, our aim has always been to empower grocery retailers to gain back control of their digital experiences, strengthen their customer relationships, drive shopper loyalty, and increase profit margins.
 Mercatus is an enterprise-grade SaaS platform that allows grocers to manage their end-to-end omnichannel customer journeys – right from engagement to fulfillment, and beyond.